 - Critical reading of dissertation by committee of graduate faculty members

-Roles of the Graduate School and the graduate programs in helping graduate students to achieve Goal 2:
+Roles of the School of Graduate Studies and the graduate programs in helping graduate students to achieve Goal 2:

 - Provide exposure to research methods and opportunities for research